Peranakan Phuket Museum

 The Peranakan Phuket Museum is set in a large modern building so don’t expect an old heritage house like the other small and rather elusive Peranakan museum in Phuket town.
-In addition to a quite large exhibit, this new museum also features a restaurant, a cafe and a large jewelry shop.
+In addition to a quite large exhibit, this new museum also features a restaurant, a cafe and a large jewellery shop.
 The museum was an initiative of the owners of the shop, all of Peranakan descent, to share the fascinating history that shaped the Old Phuket Town.

-Past the glass door of this modern building, the lobby transforms into an old Phuket street with a Sino-Portuguese shop-house facades and fun colors.
-On the ground floor are the Thai restaurants and traditional Peranakan jewelry shop and the ticket counter.
+Past the glass door of this modern building, the lobby transforms into an old Phuket street with a Sino-Portuguese shop-house facades and fun colours.
+On the ground floor are the Thai restaurants and traditional Peranakan jewellery shop and the ticket counter.
 Once you got your ticket in hand (unfortunately museum applies double pricing: 200 Baht for Thais and 300 Baht for foreigners), a young man speaking a good English walks you upstairs where the museum itself is located.

 All is well explained and questions answered by the guide.
-You will learn how the Peranakan originally came to Phuket several centuries ago and that Peranakan is a word derived from a Malaysian word “Anak” meaning ‘child’, where “Peranakan” means ‘child of foreign man and local woman’.
+You will learn how the Peranakan originally came to Phuket several centuries ago and that Peranakan is a word derived from a Malaysian word “Anak” meaning ‘child’, where “Peranakan” means ‘child of a foreign man and local woman’.

-Once your visit is complete you will be invited to have a look at the jewelry shop.
+Once your visit is complete you will be invited to have a look at the jewellery shop.
 Of course this is the real purpose of the museum but you will not be pressured nor have the feeling that you should buy something.
 Just admire the craftsmanship, you will be surprised.

 Don’t forget to enjoy lunch at the Yaya Restaurant which serves a good typical Phuket cuisine and is not expensive.
 A chance to discover some dishes only available in Phuket.